Technical Assistance for Agricultural Producers

 Land surveying, conservation plans, topographic surveys, project stake-outs, engineering designs including permitting, construction estimates, and erosion & sedimentation plans

-Subcontractor selection, construction management and quality assurance, as-built certifications, annual monitoring of easements and Compatible Use Agreement (CUA) development
+Contractor selection, construction management and quality assurance, as-built certifications, annual practice monitoring and Compatible Use Agreement (CUA) development

 Check out an example project below: